awinogradov/jo-cli/README.md

 -   🏗️ JavaScript as a template language — do what you want with any other packages in your templates;
 -   🎨 Hooks for any state — format, validate, whatever with your templates;
 -   🚀 Support templates as npm-package — share templates between teams and projects;
--   🎩 Support [brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html) as known from sh/bash.
+-   🎩 Support [brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html) as known from sh/bash;
+-   💪 Command templates etending and overriding.

 ## Usage